giselejfox/personal-site/giselejfox/content/_index.md

 date: 2022-05-30T17:37:52-07:00
 ---

 Welcome to my website!
 A host of all that I find interesting.
-Below are the projects I'm working on right now and

-Test that [this can be a link](/another-post) can be a link
+Here you can browse all the personal and school related projects I've worked on over the past couple years as well as a